-Funeral Expenses Payment for an adult (England, Wales & Northern Ireland
+Social Fund Funeral Expenses Payment for an adult (England, Wales & Northern Ireland)

-A government grant toward the cost of a funeral for people on qualifying benefits.
+A government grant (you don't have to pay it back) toward the cost of a funeral for people on qualifying benefits.
 You can apply for a Funeral Expenses Payment even if you do not use a funeral director.
 The full amount is unlikely to cover even the cost of a simple funeral, so you are likely to have a shortfall.